JWang1414/fall2025/electromagnetic/homework/PSET 1.md

 $$
 \vec{\nabla} \cdot \vec{E} + \frac{V}{\lambda^{2}} = \vec{\nabla}\cdot \vec{E} - \frac{1}{\lambda^{2}} \int \vec{E}\cdot d\vec{l} =0= \frac{\rho}{\epsilon_{0}}
 $$
-Therefore, the inside of a conductor is an equipotential, with $\rho=0$.
+Therefore, the inside of a conductor is an equipotential, with constant charge density.
 The net charge must therefore reside on the surface of the conductor.